jay23jack/CarND-LaneLines-P1/writeup_template.md

 1. average left line segments by extrapolating each segment to a full line and calcuating the x_low and x_high, and then averaging them based on segment length.
 1. in the average function, I also exclude segments with absolute slope angle less than 20 degree, to account for some horizontal white lines in the second video.

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+Here're the images to show how the pipeline works:

 ![alt text][image1]